Texas Endovascular Logo

 While treatments like physical therapy, medications, and injections help many people, some continue to struggle with persistent discomfort and loss of function.

-Genicular Artery Embolization (GAE) offers new hope.
+Genicular Artery Embolization (GAE) in Dallas and Houston offers new hope.
 This minimally invasive procedure targets the tiny blood vessels that fuel inflammation in the knee, reducing pain and improving mobility for patients who haven’t found relief with conservative care.

 At Texas Endovascular, our board-certified interventional radiologists have decades of experience performing advanced, image-guided treatments.